Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 A passport valid for at least three months after period of intended stay is needed for those who require a visa.
 Generally, visa exempt nationals must have a passport valid for period of intended stay (other than EEA nationals).
 The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.

-Poland has a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but full health insurance cover is still advised.
-Medical facilities and standards of health care are good, but not many nurses or doctors speak English.
-If you take prescription medication along, be sure to bring a signed and dated letter from a doctor detailing what it is and why it is needed.
+There are few health risks associated with travel to Poland.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
+Medical facilities and standards of healthcare are good, but not many nurses or doctors speak English.
+If travellers take prescription medication along, they should be sure to bring a signed and dated letter from a doctor detailing what it is and why it is needed.

 Tipping is expected in restaurants in Poland and 15 percent is the standard for good service.
 In restaurants, when your bill is collected, saying 'thank you' signals to the waiter/waitress that they can keep the change.
 Tipping is not the norm in hotels across Poland, but taxis, tours and spas generally expect no less than 10 percent tip for good service.